How to Research Records

 Access to Records in LTSA Vaults

-Direct access to original hard copy land title and survey records is limited to LTSA employees and those with direct access privileges including land surveyors, First Nations representatives, historical researchers and registry agents.
+- Direct access to original hard copy land title and survey records is limited to LTSA employees and those with direct access privileges, including registry agents, land surveyors, First Nations representatives and historical researchers.
 Please Hire a Professional to Assist You with research of historical records.

 For more information on the LTSA Historical Research Fee Exemption, please contact: